joansenent/week-02-class/README.md

 * Using a hash as a method parameter

 ### Excercises
-1. Create a hard coded list of numbers.
+5.1.
+Create a hard coded list of numbers.
 Loop through them, displaying each one to the console

-2. Create a hard coded list of numbers.
-Display only the odd numbers to the console
+5.2.
+Create a hard coded list of numbers.
+Display only the odd numbers to the console5.5.

-3. Create a hard coded list of numbers.
+5.3.
+Create a hard coded list of numbers.
 Display the count of even and odd numbers

-4. Create a list of 5 random numbers, from 1 - 10 (inclusive of 1, exclusive of 10).
+5.4.
+Create a list of 5 random numbers, from 1 - 10 (inclusive of 1, exclusive of 10).
 Ask the user to try and guess a number that is in the list.

-## Files
+## 6. Files
 ### Writing to a file

 Using the File class: